rust-lang/rustup/doc/src/basics.md

 # Basic usage

-The `rustup` command-line has a built-in help system that provides more information about each command.
-Run `rustup help` for an overview.
-Detailed help for each subcommand is also available.
-For example, run `rustup toolchain install --help` for specifics on installing [toolchains].

-[toolchains]: concepts/toolchains.md

 ## Keeping Rust up to date

 Rust is distributed on three different [release channels]: stable, beta, and